jonmoon74/7PythonApps/readme.md

-The repository contains the code from the StackSkills course 7 python applications
+The repository contains codes I am working on as well as fully operational snippets that run alone at CLI or within larger works